Enabling Spike-based Backpropagation for Training Deep Neural Network Architectures: Supervised Training of Deep Spiking Neural Network

 \subsection{Dropout in Spiking Nerual Network}

 Dropout \cite{srivastava2014dropout} is one of the popular regularization techniques while training deep ANNs.
 This technique randomly disconnects certain units with a given probability ($p$) to avoid units being overfitted and co-adapted too much to given training data.
-We employ the concept of dropout technique in order to effectively regularize deep SNNs.
+There are prior works \cite{kappel2015network,kappel2018dynamic,neftci2015unsupervised} that investigated the biological insights on how synaptic stochasticity can provide dropout-like functional benefits in SNNs.
+In this work, we employ the concept of dropout technique in order to regularize deep SNNs effectively.
 Note, dropout technique is only applied during training and is not used when evaluating the performance of the network during inference.
 There is a subtle difference in the way dropout is applied in SNNs compared to ANNs.
 In ANNs, each epoch of training has several iterations of mini-batches.
 In each iteration, randomly selected units (with dropout ratio of $p$) are disconnected from the network while weighting by its posterior probability ($\frac{1}{1-p}$).
 However, in SNNs, each iteration has more than one forward propagation depending on the time length of the spike train.
 We back-propagate the output error and modify the network parameters only at the last time step.
 For dropout to be effective in our training method, it has to be ensured that the set of connected units within an iteration of mini-batch data is not changed, such that the neural network is constituted by the same random subset of units during each forward propagation within a single iteration.
 On the other hand, if the units are randomly connected at each time-step, the effect of dropout will be averaged out over the entire forward propagation time within an iteration.
 Then, the dropout effect would fade-out once the output error is propagated backward and the parameters are updated at the last time step.
-Therefore, it is necessary to keep the set of randomly connected units for entire time window within an iteration.
+Therefore, we need to keep the set of randomly connected units for the entire time window within an iteration.
 In the experiment, we use the SNN version of dropout technique with the probability ($p$) of omitting units equal to 0.2-0.25.
-Note that the activation is much sparser in SNN forward propagation compared to ANN, hence the optimal $p$ for SNNs need to be less than typical ANN dropout ratio ($p$=0.5).
+Note that the activations are much sparser in SNN forward propagations compared to ANNs, hence the optimal $p$ for SNNs needs to be less than a typical ANN dropout ratio ($p$=0.5).
 The details of SNN forward propagation with dropout are specified in Algorithm \ref{Algo1}.